THM-Health/PILOS/docs/docs/administration/02-getting-started.md

 ### Using PostgreSQL
-You can also use PostgreSQL as an alternative database since v2.
+You can also use PostgreSQL as an alternative database since PILOS v2.

-Please note: We do NOT support migrating from v1.
+**Please note:** We do NOT support migrating from v1.

-To run a local PostgreSQL using docker you have to adjust the `docker-compose.yml` file:
+To run a local PostgreSQL using docker compose, you have to adjust the `docker-compose.yml` file:
 ```yml
     db:
       image: postgres:14.6-alpine3.17